 No, all customers facing API calls will remain the same.

-Additional hops mean more time to render data from a request on the user’s browser.
-The speed of delivery is also constrained by the slowest network in the chain.
-The solution is a CDN that places servers around the world and, depending on where the end user is located, serves them with the closest or most appropriate server.
-CDNs cut down on the hops back and forth to handle a request.
-This is shown in the figures below.
+The speed of delivery is constrained by the slowest network in the chain of computers that deliver the content from origin to end user.
+CDNs place servers around the world and, depending on where the end user is located, serves them with the closest or most appropriate server.
+CDNs cut down on the amount of travel your content must make.
+This is shown in the following figures.

 CDNs focus on improving performance of web page delivery.
 CDNs like Akamai's support progressive downloads, which optimizes delivery of digital assets such as web page images.
 CDN nodes and servers are deployed in multiple locations around the globe over multiple internet backbones.
 These nodes cooperate with each other to satisfy data requests by end users, transparently moving content to optimize the delivery process.
 The larger the size and scale of their Edge Network deployments, the better the CDN.